hackergrrl/field-trip/README.md

 There are plenty of modules for traversing

-a. file systems
+1. file systems
-b. arrays
+2. arrays
-c. trees
+3. trees

 so long as their structure is known ahead of time.
 What if you require the asynchronous process of visiting a node in order to learn of its children?